prefix-dev/rattler-build/README.md

 package as output.
 The `test` subcommand can be used to test existing packages (tests are shipped with the package).

-There is also a [terminal user interface (TUI)](https://prefix-dev.github.io/rattler-build/latest/tui/) that can help with building multiple packages and viewing logs easily.
+There is also a [terminal user interface (TUI)](https://prefix-dev.github.io/rattler-build/latest/tui/) that can help with building multiple packages and easily viewing logs.

 ### The recipe format